znibbles/10-node-in-max/transcripts/02-static-d3js.md

 - `minimist`, a minimal command line argument parser, and
 - `svg2png` for converting the vector format SVG to a rasterized PNG version

-Our `index.js` is really minimalistic, but already provides some extension points, so let's go over it step by step.
+Our `static-d3.js` is really minimalistic, but already provides some extension points, so let's go over it step by step.

 First we read CSS styles from a file in our mounted `data` folder.
-By default, it should be called `style.css`, but the `args.s` parameter denotes that we can specify a `-s` argument containing the name of such a file when invoking the command.
-This `args` object is provided by the `minimist` package here.
+By default, it should be called `style.css`, but you can change this by calling the `style` handler up here from the Max patch.

 This `styles` text is then passed to the `D3Node` constructor.
 Next we provide margin, width and height parameters, which we'll use to create an `svg` root node here.
-We then pass the `d3` object, the created `svg`, and an object containing options (`width`, `height`, and `margin`) to the main graphics generating script, which can also be specified at runtime using the `-i` option.
+We then pass the `d3` object, the created `svg`, and an object containing options (`width`, `height`, and `margin`) to the main graphics generating script, which also has to be specified at runtime as the handler's parameter.

-Last we determine if the user requested an SVG, HTML or PNG output by parsing the extension of the `-o` argument.
-If none matches, we print the SVG string to the console.
+Last we render a PNG file of the specified dimensions, and send the absolute path as a message to the Max object's outlet.

 ## Differences to Browser-Rendered D3